audreyt/transcript/2024-06-13-BW-Column-How-Can-Shrimps-Turn-Whales-Around?.md

 # 2024-06-13 BW Column: How Can Shrimps Turn Whales Around?

-> (Interview and Compilation by Hsin-Ting Fang.
-License: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.zh-hant))

 ### Audrey Tang:

 After May 20th, I have been on a whirlwind EU tour, with a speech at VivaTech – Europe’s largest tech and startup event in Paris, France.
 At the forefront of innovation, everyone is still talking about AI.
 But this time, there is a noteworthy phenomenon: many Europeans are not entirely optimistic about AI, and some are even quite worried.